Montana Fly Fishing 6 min read

 It wasn’t until the block buster movie A River Run’s Through It that brought the world’s attention one of the best fishing rivers in Montana.

 The Blackfoot is well renowned for much more than it’s trout fishing though.
 The public uses of this river range from floating, watching nature at work, and camping.

-One of the added benefits of planning a fly fishing vacation to the Blackfoot river is it’s proximity to the city of Missoula.
+One of the added benefits of planning a fly fishing vacation to the Blackfoot river is it’s proximity to the city of Missoula where it joins the Clark Fork River.
 This city is regarded as part of the fastest growing region in the state of Montana.